 The large majority of real estate activities have been completed.
-The remaining challenges facing real estate are design changes that are impacting already acquired properties and design changes requiring new or re-defined acquisitions.
-Potholing for OCS foundations, and follow-on construction work located outside of JPB owned right-of-way (ROW), require that the JPB acquire the property or an appropriate property right.
-In some cases, the relocation of poles has resulted in wires crossing parcels previously identified as only needing an electrical safety zone (ESZ); in these cases, a fee acquisition is deemed necessary.
+The remaining challenges facing real estate are any remaining design changes that would impact already acquired properties and design changes requiring new or re-defined acquisitions.
+Potholing for OCS foundations is now complete.

 - Bayshore Property (Segment 1 South of tunnels) The parties have reached final agreement on price and construction is underway using permits issued by the owner, pending completion of the transaction.
-The JPB reports that it has received only minor comments and will be requesting the FTA's concurrence on the transaction in the near future. - The JPB's real estate department has notified Comcast that it will initiate legal action to remove Comcast's facilities from the JPB's rights-of-way if Comcast does not accelerate the relocation of its remaining facilities. - Staff continues to review electrical safety zones (ESZs) for potential changes due to OCS pole relocations. - Staff continues to work with PCEP's internal signal team and BBII signal team to determine potential Real Estate interests.
+The JPB reports that it has received only minor comments and will be requesting the FTA's concurrence on the transaction in the near future. - The JPB's real estate department continues to assist Comcast in completing its remaining relocations. - Staff continues to review electrical safety zones (ESZs) for potential changes due to OCS pole relocations. - Staff continues to work with PCEP's internal signal team and BBII signal team to determine potential Real Estate interests.